CosmosDB/labs/java/labs/09-troubleshooting-performance.md

 1. In the **Results** pane, observe the results of your query.

-1. Return to the currently open **Visual Studio Code** editor containing your Java Core project.
+1. Return to the currently open **Visual Studio Code** editor containing your Java project.

 1. In the Visual Studio Code window, double-click the **Lab09Main.java** file to open an editor tab for the file.